CUB1CWH/rk918-rk919-fw/README.md

 As of 11/12/2025, I have extracted and uploaded the stock firmware .bin file for this keyboard.
 You can flash using the official SONiX USB MCU ISP Tool or use SonixQMK's Sonix Keyboard Flasher.

+To flash QMK on this keyboard via Sonix Keyboard Flasher, set the MCU to SN32F24xB, and set the QMK offset to 0x00, as the SN32F24xB series has a ROM-based bootloader.

 # Information
 The RK918 and RK919 share the same PCB and features.
 The RK918 is a slight revision of the original RK919 PCB.
 If you take a look underneath the space bar of both keyboards, it will show "919 918 HFD", as shown below: